• Skip to primary navigation

 In fact, making temaki is a great introduction to making your own sushi- it helps you get used to handling the sticky rice- and you won't need any special equipment such as the bamboo rolling mat!

 Although translated as Japanese rice balls, onigiri (お握り or 御握り are usually triangular in shape though sometimes cylindrical.
+(Kimbap sandwich, on the there hand, is even easier to make as it's rectangular.)

 Any extra sushi rice you have can be molded into these onigiri balls (also known as omusubi (お結び) and nigirimeshi (握り飯)) then wrapped with a piece of seaweed (nori).
 Unlike sushi, the sticky rice is not mixed with sushi vinegar when making onigiri, but left plain or just lightly salted.